mooahmad/prestaconcept.github.io/presta-cms-ckeditor/index.md

 [PrestaCMSCKEditorBundle][3] use PrestaComposerPublicBundle to integrate CKEditor in PrestaCMS with SonataMedia and page links.

-For a ready to use demonstration of those bundle you should check the [prestacms-sandox available on github][5].
+For a ready to use demonstration of those bundle you should check the [prestacms-sandbox available on github][5].

 Sandbox is also deployed for a live demonstration :